 If you want better audio reproduction, go with the Yamaha, but for a cheaper option that has everything in the box, choose the TCL instead.

 The best small soundbar under $300 we've tested so far is the Bose Solo 5.
-It's a very simple soundbar with a straightforward, compact design, which makes it easier to travel with if needed.
-The bar isn't very wide, so it fits nicely between the legs of most TV stands, and it's short enough to not obstruct your view of the screen unless it sits flush against your TV bench.
+This simple soundbar is compact enough for travel and small enough to fit between the legs of most TV stands without obstructing your view of the screen.

 Get the Bose if you're fine using optical or line-in to plug your soundbar into your TV, but if you need HDMI for Dolby Digital support, get the Sony.